LeenaKim/LeenaKim.github.io/_posts/fundamentals/datastructure/2021-08-21-Ordered_data_structure.md

 |Push|O(1)* <br>Amortized runtime; <br>occasional need to double the capacity of the array. |O(1)|
 |Pop|O(1)* <br>Amortized runtime; <br>occasional need to shrink the size of the array to free unused memory. |O(1)|
 |Empty|O(1)|O(1)|

+- By using queue, a constant amount of operation time(O(1)) is guaranteed.